Spay & Neuter Myths and Truths

 Myth: My pregnant animal can not be safely spayed.

 Truth: Many dogs and cats are spayed while pregnant to prevent the birth of puppies or kittens.
-A veterinarian, however, must consider the pregnant dog or cat, as well as the stage of her pregnancy, before deciding whether she can be safely spayed.
+A veterinarian will examine the pregnant dog or cat and stage of pregnancy, before deciding whether she can be safely spayed.

 Myth: Spay or neuter surgery is painful and can harm my dog or cat.

 Truth: During a spay or neuter surgery, dogs and cats are fully anesthetized, so they feel no pain.
-Afterwards, most animals seem to experience some discomfort, but signs of discomfort disappear within a few days, and with pain management medication, pain may not be experienced at all.
+Afterward, some animals may experience some discomfort.
+With pain management medication, pain may not be experienced at all.
 Serious harm as a result of spay or neuter surgery is extremely rare.

 Myth: Neutering my dog will keep him from being protective.